Central Coast Roosters: NSWRL Women's Premiers (2020)

 The Central Coast entered a representative team, as the Roosters, in the 2020 NSWRL Women's Premiership.
 The commencement of the competition was delayed until July, due to the COVID-19 pandemic in Australia.
 The team completed the seven match regular season in first place, with five wins, one draw and one bye.
 Remarkably, the draw came against Wentworthville Magpies who were winless wooden spooners.

 The Roosters' won a place in the Grand Final by defeating Cronulla-Sutherland Sharks in the major semi-final at Campbelltown Stadium on September 12.
 The win was achieved with a field goal in golden-point extra-time.

 In the Grand Final at Bankwest Stadium on September 27, the Roosters scored the first two tries to take a 10 to nil lead.
 Their opponents, the North Sydney Bears responded with a try before Central Coast countered with their third try.
 The score was 14-4 at the break.
-North Sydney scored early in the second half, and that try was convetered.
+North Sydney scored early in the second half, and that try was converted.
 The Roosters managed to protect a four point lead until the last minute, when they received a penalty.
 The resulting goal saw the full time score: Central Coast 16, North Sydney 10.

 Members of the Central Coast Roosters received the two individual awards for the competition.
 Hannah Southwell (lock) was named Player of the Year.
 Yasmin Meakes (centre) was named Player of the Match for the Grand Final.
 Team captain Isabelle Kelly had previously played for Central Coast Club side Berkeley Vale Panthers in the NSWRL Women's Premiership.